 The Dordogne Valley is a place filled with so much living history.
 Its streets are covered with castles and stone buildings.
 Its caves are permeating with Stone Age art while the markets are clad in traditional foods.
 Stories of knights and the middle ages echo through the streets of this beautiful pre-historic city filling it with so much wisdom and beauty.

-Day 1: Arrival, transfer from Bordeaux airport to Sarlat.
+Day 1: Arrival, transfer from Bordeaux to Sarlat.

-Arrival and pick up from Bordeaux airport.
+Transfer from Bordeaux airport or Bordeaux train station.
 (You can also start in Sarlat)

 Day 2: The vezere valley and prehistoric man